jakubzajkowski/cowrite-deployment/README.md

    ```

 5. **Initialize database**:
-   - Ensure your Azure PostgreSQL instance is running
+   - Ensure your Azure PostgreSQL instance is running or use default in compose
    - Update connection strings in `.env` file
    - Initial database schemas will be created automatically via migrations